jaylac2000/Quests/README.md

 Plugin Depends:

-- NONE
+- None
-- This plugin has built in forms using FormAPI however it DOES NOT depends on any other plugin.
+- NOTE: This plugin has built in forms using FormAPI however it DOES NOT depend on any other plugin.

 Errors: